How To Edit a Raw Photo With Gemstone Editor — Camera Raw Alternative for Windows

 Lens Correction

-The first thing I’d usually do to a RAW image is to use the profile and lens corrections to adjust any barrelling or vignette, and in Gemstone you’ll find that in the Geometry tab.
+The first thing I’d usually do to a RAW image is to use the and lens corrections to adjust any barrelling or vignette, and in Gemstone you’ll find that in the Geometry tab.

 profile and lens correctionsprofile and lens correctionsprofile and lens corrections